 Step 3: Layering and Steaming/Dum:

-Meanwhile the rice are being boiled, in a bowl add chopped coriander leaves, mint leaves, fried onions, dried plums, stem-off green chilies and thinly sliced tomatoes and toss them all together very well.
+Meanwhile, the rice is being boiled; in a bowl, add chopped coriander leaves, mint leaves, fried onions, dried plums, stem-off green chilies and thinly sliced tomatoes and toss them all together well.

 Now comes the layering part.
 Add a layer of all the mixed/tossed ingredients on top of the chicken and increase flame to high.
 Sprinkle food color (I use Orange-Red), whole spice powder (garam masala), kewra water and biryani essence (optional) on top.

 Now put the final layer of the par-boiled rice.
 Add half cup of oil on top.
 Cover the lid and cook on high flame for 5 minutes.

 Then remove the lid and cook for 5 more minutes on the same high flame.
 Now turn the flame to lowest and cover the lid properly with foil or cloth for steam (dum) for 5 – 10 minutes.

 Once Biryani is ready, its time for plating.
 Deghi Biryani is not supposed to be mixed up once ready.
 Instead you have to work your way from bottom of the Degh/Pot to the top.
 Start plating by taking out masala rice from the bottom.
 Then subsequently, take out white rice, chicken and potato.
 Be gentle and try not to break the rice.

 Also, try to use rice serving spoon, professional skimmer spoon or a plate to mix and serve biryani

 Variations of this recipe: